rahmatnazali/spireslayer/readme.md

 Use with caution, as it can really ruin the fun.
 But for me, sometimes I prefer to extract all the fun as fast as possible and then begone with my life.

 ## How the script works
-- It starts by finding an autosave file, usually named with this format: `<Name of the character>.autosave`, for example `DEFECT.autosave`
+- It starts by finding an autosave file, usually named with this format: `<Name of the character>.autosave`, for example [DEFECT.autosave](saves/DEFECT.autosave).
-- It will then try to decrypt the save data and convert it to a JSON editable format
+- It will then try to decrypt the save data and convert it to an editable JSON format [like so](backups/2023-01-19 07:13:11.270793.json).
-- You can then edit the save file as you want
+- You can then edit the save file as you want via `main.py`
-- Then rewrite it back to the autosave file
+- The script will then write it back to the obfuscated autosave file format

 ## How to
 - Install python3
-- Inside `main.py`, Change the `save_file_path` according to your game installation so that it points to the *root path* of the autosave file.
-  - By default, it will be inside the default steam folder `..../Steam/steamapps/common/SlayTheSpire/saves`
+- Inside `main.py`, change the `save_file_path` according to your game installation so that it points to the *root path* of the autosave file.
+On Windows default, it will usually be `C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire\saves`
-  - I used Linux, so if you use Windows you will need to change the path and make sure it is absolute path
 - Edit the `main.py` as you need.
 You can change your health, build your own deck, etc. For example:

 ```python